-The system can be armed by pressing the key, and disarmed by pressing the key on the Keyfob.
-Zones programmed as Exit/Entry Follower Zones can be bypassed when the keyfob have been programmed for Interior [81-84].
-Zones programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/Entry Zones when the keyfob have been programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/Entry Zones when the keyfob have been programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/Entry Zones when the keyfob have been programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/Entry Zones when the keyfob have been programmed as Exit/Entry Zones when the keyfob have been programmed as Exit/Entry Zones can be armed to be a state of the Exit/Entry Zones when the keyfob have been programmed as Exit/Entry Entry En
+The system can be armed by pressing the on key, and disarmed by pressing the on the Keyfob.
+Zones programmed as Exit/Entry Follower Zones can be bypassed when the on the keyfob have been programmed for Interior [81-84].
+Zones programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/Entry Zones when the on the keyfob have been programmed for Full Set

-Keyfob have been programmed for Full Set [81-84].
-To arm the system with all zones protected press the we key.
-Press and hold the we or key for 1.5s to fully set the system (The LED on the Keyfob indicate the Keyfob has transmitted the signal).
-Program Keyfob/Keyswitch Chirp [23-4] for an audible indication of system arming and disarming.
+[81-84].
+To arm the system with all zones protected press the resk key.
+Press and hold the or resk key for 1.5s to fully set the system (The LED on the Keyfob indicate the Keyfob has transmitted the signal).
+Program Keyfob/ Keyswitch Chirp [23-4] for an audible indication of system arming and disarming.